18 May 4 Reasons Why You Need a Strong Financial Policy for Your Pediatric Practice

 When you have a policy, collecting money is not personal.

-If you have a strong financial policy that applies to all patients and their families, this lessens the chance that someone will feel attacked or offended when staff members enforce the policy.
+If you have a strong financial policy that applies to all patients and their families, this lessens the chance that someone will be offended when staff members enforce the policy.

 Many pediatricians want to give services and treat patients first, then figure out the financial details later.
 However, it creates problems when you don’t talk about financial expectations upfront.
-If patients balk at paying what they owe, you might feel discomfort and give in by writing off a charge or offering a discount.
+A parent needs to know how much a visit is going to cost from the beginning.
+If patients balk at paying what they owe after the fact, you might feel discomfort and give in by writing off a charge or offering a discount.

-When ground rules are in place, your staff can confidently say, “This is how we handle payments.”
-When expectations are not clear, it’s emotional and employees might fumble.
+When ground rules are in place, your staff can confidently say, “How would you like to pay today?”
+When expectations are not clear, the request for payment may become emotional and employees might fumble.

-You can tailor your policy to your patient population and your staff.
+You should tailor your policy to your patient population and your staff.

 Before updating or implementing a financial policy, you have to consider your team members and your patient population.
-You should define what a strong policy is for your practice.
-Start with a more aggressive policy if that works with your staff and your patient population.
+You should define the strongest collection policy that will work for your practice.

-However, it doesn’t help you to have a really assertive policy if your staff won’t enforce it.
-Consider training your employees so they can overcome their uneasiness.
-Ultimately, you want a policy that ownership is comfortable with and that meets the needs of your business, employees, and patients.
+However, you need to remember that it won’t help you to have a really assertive policy if your staff won’t enforce it.
+Ensure that by training your employees so they can overcome their uneasiness as part of rolling out your policy.
+Ultimately, you want a policy that the ownership is comfortable with and that meets the needs of your business, employees, and patients.

 You will be financially successful well into the future.

 As a pediatric practice owner or administrator, you support the mission by making money.
 You have to know where the money for payroll and vaccines comes from.
 You must consider overhead costs and keep the cash flow going.
-The old saying is true and simple, if there’s no money, there’s no mission.
 A company that’s struggling with cash flow will also struggle to maintain the focus and calm necessary to take good care of patients.

-When you behave in a professional way by implementing a strong financial policy, patients will understand what’s expected of them.
+When you present a clear financial policy, patients will understand what’s expected of them.
 The result is that your practice does better financially, allowing you to continue caring for patients for many years to come.